-The national police force consists of 10 Regional Units.
+The national police force consists of 10 Regional Units (website in Dutch).
 Each Unit is managed by a Chief Constable, and consists of districts divided into Frontline Teams.
 Each team provides basic police services in a municipality, part of a large municipality, or cluster of smaller ones.
 The teams, consisting of Constables and Senior Constables, neighbourhood police officers, detectives and one or more team chiefs, are responsible for ensuring that the neighbourhood, town or region is a safe and pleasant environment to live in.
 They answer calls for emergency assistance, patrol the streets, advise on crime prevention, resolve traffic-related issues, conduct basic investigative activities, assist the public, process official reports and share information within their networks.

 Police Services Centre

 The Police Services Centre (PDC) provides operational management services, such as finance, ICT, communications and human resources, leaving officers in the Regional Units free to spend more time on actual police work.
 Where possible, PDC staff are located at 1 of 3 central locations in the Netherlands.

 The national police force is headed by the Commissioner.
 The Minister of Security and Justice has full ministerial accountability for the proper functioning of the police.
 The Security and Justice Inspectorate ensures that the police force performs its tasks properly.